tvmendonca/iRheoCStretch/README.md

 Briefly, individual chromosomes are captured between optically trapped beads with an optical tweezer instrument and a stretching force is applied at a rate of 100μm/s.
 Following this, the optical traps are left stationary and the chromosome response is recorded over 2 minutes.
 Data from this 2 minute dwell period is input in the iRheo C-Stretch app to generate complex stiffness values.
 Complex stiffness is defined as the ratio of the Fourier transforms of force F(t), measured as the picoNewton force exerted by the optical traps on the chromosome with time, and strain ε(t), the relative extension of the chromosome in nanometres over time. κ*(ω) is a complex number with real and imaginary parts that describe the elastic κ'(ω) and viscous κ''(ω) components of the chromosome mechanical response.

 #### Installation:
-Installer for the i-Rheo C-Stretch app can be downloaded from [https://github.com/tvmendonca/iRheoCStretch/iRheoCStretch_Installer.exe](https://github.com/tvmendonca/iRheoCStretch/blob/main/iRheoCStretch_Installer.exe)
+Installer for the i-Rheo C-Stretch app can be downloaded from [https://github.com/tvmendonca/iRheoCStretch/iRheoCStretch_Installer.exe](https://github.com/tvmendonca/iRheoCStretch/blob/main/iRheoCStretch_Installer.exe).
 The installation includes MATLAB Runtime that enables the standalone and free use of the code without a full installation of MATLAB.

-#### Useage:
+#### Usage:
 ![App Screenshot](https://github.com/tvmendonca/iRheoCStretch/blob/main/img/FigS2_iRheoCStretch.png)

 #### Inputs:
 A 3xn text ('.txt') file of *data recorded at high frequency*  with the following columns:
-1. time
+1. **Time**
-2. summed force at both beads over experiment duration
+2. **Summed force at both beads over experiment duration**
-3. change in length of chromosome over duration of experiment <br/>
+3. **Change in length of chromosome over duration of experiment** <br/>

 #### Outputs:
 The app displays four plots: